KyberWho/Y12-Physics-Project/README.md

-# Does simulating Newtonian Physics mean we fully understand it?
+# Does the ability to simulate Newtonian Physics indicate we finally understand it?

 ![alt text](https://i.pinimg.com/originals/d0/be/84/d0be84397f42d52652c823d0d0031ab8.gif "A demonstration of 'Newton's Cradle'")